November 8, 20237 min read

 Blog post cover image for "The Ultimate Web Design Client Onboarding Checklist"

 A successful web design project is built on a strong foundation.
 Unfortunately, that foundation is often built on the shaky ground of scattered emails, missing files, and unclear requirements.
 This detailed guide provides a comprehensive checklist to ensure you have everything you need, setting the stage for a smooth, efficient project.
-This is [The One Document You Need Before Starting Any Project](the-one-document-you-need-before-starting-any-project).
+This is more than a list; it's your freelancer onboarding checklist for success.

 Phase 1: Brand & Visual Assets

 • Company Logo: Request a high-resolution, vector format (SVG, AI, or EPS).
-This is crucial for scalability.
+Explain that this is crucial for scalability on different screen sizes.

 • Brand Guidelines: If they have one, this document is gold.
 It contains fonts, color palettes, logo usage rules, and more.

-• Existing Photography & Imagery: Any professional photos of the team, products, or services.
+• Existing Photography & Imagery: Any professional photos of the team, products, or services that you can use.

 Phase 2: Content & Copy